Honor killing: In history

 Matthew A. Goldstein, J.D.
 (Arizona), has noted that honor killings were encouraged in ancient Rome, where male family members who did not take action against the female adulterers in their families were "actively persecuted".

 The origin of honor killings and the control of women is evidenced throughout history in the cultures and traditions of many regions.
 The Roman law of pater familias gave complete control to the men of the family over both their children and wives.
 Under these laws, the lives of children and wives were at the discretion of the men in their families.
 Ancient Roman Law also justified honor killings by stating that women who were found guilty of adultery could be killed by their husbands.
 During the Qing dynasty in China, fathers and husbands had the right to kill daughters who were deemed to have dishonored the family.

 Among the Indigenous Aztecs and Incas, adultery was punishable by death.
 During John Calvin's rule of Geneva, women found guilty of adultery were punished by being drowned in the Rhône river.

 Honor killings have a long tradition in Mediterranean Europe.
 According to the Honour Related Violence – European Resource Book and Good Practice (page 234): "Honor in the Mediterranean world is a code of conduct, a way of life and an ideal of the social order, which defines the lives, the customs and the values of many of the peoples in the Mediterranean moral".

 By region

 According to the UN in 2002:

-In addition, the United Nations Commission on Human Rights gathered reports from several countries and considering only the countries that submitted reports it was shown that honor killings have occurred in Bangladesh, Great Britain, Brazil, Ecuador, Egypt, India, Israel, Italy, Jordan, Pakistan, Morocco, Sweden, Turkey, and Uganda.
+In addition, the United Nations Commission on Human Rights gathered reports from several countries and considering only the countries that submitted reports it was shown that honor killings have occurred in Bangladesh, the United Kingdom, Brazil, Ecuador, Egypt, India, Israel, Italy, Jordan, Pakistan, Morocco, Sweden, Turkey, and Uganda.

 According to Widney Brown, advocacy director for Human Rights Watch, the practice of honor killing "goes across cultures and religions."